 - Clement also argued that DOMA is constitutional because it met the rational test described above, He wrote:

 "Whether or not same-sex marriages are as beneficial to society as traditional marriage in other respects, it would have been reasonable for Congress to have been concerned that defining same-sex relationships as 'marriages,' despite the fact that they necessarily cannot result in children without assistance—and are (and particularly in 1996, were) less likely to involve children—would weaken society's understanding of the importance of marriage for children."
 1

-Clement curiously bases part of his argument in support for DOMA on the beliefs of legislators in 1996 -- almost a decade before same-sex marriage became available in the U.S. It would seem more reasonable to base the rational test on the facts of SSM as revealed today -- 16 years post-DOMA..
+Clement curiously bases part of his argument in support for DOMA on the beliefs of legislators in 1996 when the law was passed -- almost a decade before same-sex marriage became available in the U.S. It would seem more reasonable to base the rational test on the facts of SSM as revealed today -- two decades post-DOMA..